Types of Wood Used in Architecture and Construction

 hardwood

-Wood is a hard fibrous and porous substance present in the branches, stems and roots of the trees and shrubs.
-It is a natural composite of fibers embedded in lignin.
-Lignin is a substance that forms the walls of plant cells making it hard primarily in bark.
+Wood is a hard fibrous and porous substance present in the branches, stems, and roots of trees and shrubs.
+It is a natural composite of fibres embedded in lignin.
+Lignin is a substance that forms the walls of plant cells making them hard primarily in the bark.
 Fibers resist tension and lignin is strong in compression.
-Wood is an organic substance generally composed of xylem that is forming a large part of the branches, stems and roots under the bark.
-Xylem is basically a transport tissue whose key function is to transport nutrients and water to stems and leaves from the roots.
+Wood is an organic substance generally composed of xylem that forms a large part of the branches, stems, and roots under the bark.
+The xylem is a transport tissue whose key function is to transport nutrients and water to stems and leaves from the roots.
 Xylem also physically supports the plant.

-Branches at lower level of the tree drop off sometimes.
+Branches at a lower level of the tree drop off sometimes.
 The base of such a branch gets enclosed by the wood growth to develop a lump, subsequently forming a knot.
-Knots reduce the structural strength of wood but these imperfections in wood have an aesthetic value in residential and commercial sector.
+Knots reduce the structural strength of wood but these imperfections in wood have an aesthetic value in the residential and commercial sectors.

 Types of Wood

-In construction industry, a felled or cut down tree is known as lumber whereas word timber is used for sawn wooden planks.
-There are many different types of wood available in market that are used in wood architecture and construction industry and wood architecture in Pakistan.
+In the construction industry, a felled or cut down tree is known as lumber whereas the word timber is used for sawn wooden planks.
+There are many different types of wood available in the market that are used in the wood architecture and construction industry and wood architecture in Pakistan.

 Hard Wood

 Wood yielded from dicotyledonous trees is known as hardwood.
-Dicotyledonous tree is one of the two types of flowering plants (angiosperms), with two cotyledons and usually having broad leaves.
+A dicotyledonous tree is one of the two types of flowering plants (angiosperms), with two cotyledons and usually having broad leaves.
 Such trees are also called dicotyledons or dicots.
-Developing seed in a dicot has two embryonic leaves in it.
-They are generally found in earth’s temperate zone and tropical zone (torrid zone).
-Temperate forests lie in temperate zone, region between tropics and frigid zones.
-Tropical forests lie in tropical zone that is the region surrounding the equator between the tropic of Cancer and tropic of Capricorn.
+The developing seed in a dicot has two embryonic leaves in it.
+They are generally found in Earth’s temperate zone and tropical zone (torrid zone).
+Temperate forests lie in a temperate zone, a region between the tropics and frigid zones.
+Tropical forests lie in a tropical zone that is the region surrounding the equator between the Tropic of Cancer and the Tropic of Capricorn.

 hardwood

-Trees in temperate and boreal regions are often deciduous that shed their leaves during autumn season.
+Trees in temperate and boreal regions are often deciduous and shed their leaves during the autumn season.
 On the other hand, they are largely evergreen in tropical and subtropical zones.
 Black ironwood is one of the hardest woods with high density.
 Hardwoods may not always be harder than softwoods.
 Balsa is a hardwood but is softer as compared to any common softwood.
-As it is less dense and lighter in nature, it is used in model making.
+As it is less dense and lighter, it is used in model making.

 Soft Wood

 Softwoods may not always be softer than hardwoods.
-Douglas fir, yew and longleaf pine are softwoods but are harder as comparable to various hardwoods.
+Douglas fir, yew, and longleaf pine are softwoods but are harder as compared to various hardwoods.

-Softwoods are mostly used in construction field such as in manufacturing of doors, door frames, architraves, panels, flooring, roofing, decking, exterior cladding, joinery, furniture, railings, stair treads and others.
+Softwoods are mostly used in the construction field such as in the manufacturing of doors, door frames, architraves, panels, flooring, roofing, decking, exterior cladding, joinery, furniture, railings, stair treads, and others.

 Wood in Construction

-In the Medieval times, oak wood was used in construction for making floors, walls, beams and doors.
-Douglas fir, poplar and pine are used to manufacture solid wood doors these days.
-Woodwork plays an influential role in various sectors in construction.
-Timber-framing has a significant value in the construction of dwellings in various countries throughout the world.
+In Medieval times, oak wood was used in construction for making floors, walls, beams, and doors.
+Douglas fir, poplar, and pine are used to manufacture solid wood doors these days.
+Woodwork plays an influential role in various sectors of construction.
+Timber framing has a significant value in the construction of dwellings in various countries throughout the world.
 Wood has also been used for shuttering purposes in reinforced concrete structures to make formwork so wet concrete mixture can be poured in to take a specific shape.

 wood construction